 “I think he is the best, you know.
 Larry is not really the best rebounder in the NBA; he is not really the best passer, I don’t think, he’s not the best dribbler, he’s not the best shooter, he’s not the best scorer.
 He’s just the very best.”Pete Maravich, ESPN Up Close

-Then Maravich tried to identify the qualities which made Bird the best white player of the 20th century, and perhaps the greatest ever as far as an influence on the evolution of the game is concerned.
+Then Maravich tried to identify the qualities that made Bird the best white player of the 20th century, and perhaps the greatest ever as far as an influence on the game’s evolution is concerned.

 “And the reason for that, Roy, is the fact that you can do more than play with your feet.
 I can name several coaches who said Larry Bird would never make it in the NBA because he was too slow-footed.
 But there are certain players with the instinct, like Larry Bird, a guy like Magic Johnson, Kareem Abdul-Jabbar, that are so far above anyone else because of the way they think the game of basketball.
 You can’t practice that.
 That’s just something that is god-given, and Larry Bird has that.”Pete Maravich, ESPN Up Close